acteng/inspectorate_tools/manuals/route-check.md

 13.22 If there are any remaining critical safety issues, the local authority or ATE should add comments in the Critical Issues log.
-These comments are not shown in the Results Further Analysis tab, but do pull through into the Results Export tab.
+These comments are not shown in the Results Further Analysis section, but do pull through into the Results Export section.

 13.23 The Level of Service scores for the metrics in the Safety Check are not shown here but are shown instead in the Street Check Results or Path Check Results tables